THE SCIENCE OF MIND:

 Lama Alan will be with us LIVE for three Q & A Sessions during the retreat, all other sessions will not be live.
 You will receive audio and video files daily to view at your convenience.

-Each day will consist of four hours of Teaching & Meditation, in two, 2 hour sessions.
+Each day will consist of about four hours of Teaching & Meditation, in two, approximately 2 hour sessions.

 These will not be live sessions.